 “Naturally, and you’ll find someone else, and that is the problem.”

 She looked at him quizzically.
 “What’s that supposed to mean?”
 The woman pondered for a moment.
-Suddenly, her brow furrowed and her eyes narrowed.
-The young woman was overwhelmed by an inferno of rage.
-Her arms flayed wildly as she pointed to herself, to the man, and to various random parts of the home as she ranted and raved.
+Suddenly, her brow furrowed and her eyes narrowed as she became overwhelmed by an inferno of rage.
+Her arms flayed wildly as she pointed to herself, to the man, and various random parts of his home as she ranted and raved.

 “Oh, I get it!
 Let me tell you something, you’re wrong!
-Once my boyfriend’s out of the picture, this kind of thing will never, I repeat, never, will happen to me again!
+Once my boyfriend’s out of the picture, this kind of thing will never, I repeat, never, happen to me again!
 I just need to start over!
 All I need is to start over!
 Why won’t you let me start over?”

-The man remained silent.
+Thane remained silent.
 For a while, the only noise in the apartment was the woman’s heavy, exasperated breathing.

 With only a glance, the shopkeeper knew what he wanted.
 She went to the section of the store where she kept her best red roses and prepared a bouquet.
 The boyfriend did not have to say a word.
 After all, he was her best customer.

 Thane lined the shot with the scope.
 When the boyfriend’s head was just to the right of the salesperson, just before payment could be made, the assassin gently squeezed the trigger.
 Glass shattered.
 Brain matter and blood exploded from the boyfriend’s head and spread against the walls, the floor, and the merchant who let out a horrified squeal.
 His lifeless mass crumbled to the ground.

 The shopkeeper’s trauma was a bit of collateral damage but Thane did not feel particularly guilty about it.
 She knew what was happening and chose to look the other way for profit.
 Perhaps her newly bestowed mental scarring was justified.

 Panic emerged on the streets below.
 Many desperately fled from the perceived danger having apparently no qualms plowing into and over their fellow man or woman while doing so.
 Several more froze in place with a couple losing the contents of their last meal, through the mouth and elsewhere, after witnessing the ghastly scene.
 Those of a stronger constitution gathered into a burgeoning crowd around the shop.
 Some indeed wanted to see whether they could help even though that time had long passed.
 Others, though, had a ghoulish desire to see the corpse and what remained.

-By the time someone directed attention to the building above where the shot originated, Thane was already hidden from view putting his rifle away in his briefcase behind one of the parapets.
-By the time the police arrived and ordered the facility shut down and declared no one was allowed to leave as they needed to speak with each of the guests, he was already gone.
+By the time someone directed attention to the building above where the shot originated, Thane was already hidden from view in the middle of putting his rifle away in his briefcase behind one of the parapets.
+By the time the police arrived and ordered the facility to shut down and declared no one was allowed to leave as they needed to speak with each of the guests, he was already gone.
 Thane had already used the commotion within the building as a means to escape.
 After all, amongst over a hundred stampeding businessmen, nothing separates one from a sea of dapper suits and briefcases from another.
 The police were able to find the bullet and match it to his gun’s make and model but they were still unable to trace it to him.
 He made sure of that.

-Thane also used a fake name and identity with realistic false paperwork and identification to aid to the subterfuge.
+Thane also used a fake name and identity with realistic false paperwork and identification to aid in the subterfuge.
 Additionally, his disguises were not greatly varied but caused enough confusion amongst witnesses that no one was able to provide a matching description.
 For all intents and purposes, he was a phantasmagoria, a specter, an angel of death.
 He was very good at his job and this one wasn’t particularly difficult.
 There was no way he would be caught or could be caught.

 He received a reply a few days later.
 It was another postcard.
 “Thank you and thank God.
 Now, I am free.”

 Years later, the man once again sat alone in his one-bedroom apartment underneath the single lamp that hung above his head that provided the room’s only illumination.
 Its ever-growing mold problem had spread even further such that it covered the entire ceiling.
 The pungent smell of wood rot had only gotten worse.
 Maintenance was obviously still not a priority.

 Once again, he heard a knock at the door.
 As before, the man reached down and pressed a button underneath his seat.
 Several dials were turned and locks were disengaged.
 He called out to the person behind the door in between sips of tea.
 “It is now unlocked.
 You may enter.”

 The young woman entered timidly and remained in the shadows as she spoke.
+“Mr. Drapetévo?”

 “Please, I’ve told you it is unnecessary to be so formal.
 Thane is fine.
 And again, there is no need for you to hide.
 You are still completely safe.”
-The man set his down tea and adjusted his bowler hat, which was his custom when meeting guests, and extended a hand to the seat in front of him.
+The man set his teacup down and adjusted his bowler hat, which was his custom when meeting guests, and extended a hand to the seat in front of him.

 The thin young woman with chestnut brown hair tied into a ponytail walked across the warped and dank wooden floor before sitting down.
 Her soft pink lips struggled to display a strong smile.
 “Do you still do jobs for stories?
 I’ve met someone else but, well, I suppose you know it hasn’t quite been working out if I’m here.
 It’s strange.
 You see, at first, things were great…”